 ‘Tis the season for bookish gifts, literary awards, and pluralization troubles.
 Greeting cards and holiday imagery are usually littered with seasonal sentiments and last name conundrums – so today we will get to the bottom of common mistakes made with plural (and non-plural) titles as well as other errors.
-The following are not all specific examples of things I’ve seen, but they are all inspired by things I’ve seen on greeting cards and holiday expressions.

 When used in a sentence, the “merry” before Christmas is usually incorrectly capitalized:

 The same goes for New Year’s Day and Eve: